ColdTrick/elasticsearch/README.md

 Defaults to all registered searchable type/subtypes in Elgg.

+#### 'index:entity', 'elasticsearch'

+Return an array with index information used by Elasticsearch to store the entity in the index

+Params contain:
+- `entity`: the `ElggEntity` about to be indexed

 #### 'index:entity:prevent', 'elasticsearch'

 Return `true` if the provided entity shouldn't be added to the Elasticsearch index